2013 Continuous Gutter Parts Delivery Service for Local DIY

 Are there any other Gutter Contractors offering this sort of service?

 As far as we know there are no other Gutter Contractors offering this type of service to the DIY'ers at any price in this area.
 Perhaps within the Nation.
-They seem to feel it's not worth their time, so why bother, and they're not willing to share precious install instructions with you, or a list of recommended tool as I have done here (shown below on this web page).
+They seem to feel it's not worth their time, so why bother, and they're not willing to share precious install instructions with you, or a list of recommended tool, as I have done here (shown below on this web page).

 Can you measure my house and process the gutters for me?

 You could hire me to bring my ladders out and measure your house roof-lines.
-Although, if you cannot get those measurements yourself perhaps you should not be doing this.
-If I were to process the gutters for you it would take us so much time we would not be able to offer this swift service, and you would only save about $100 from having us install them, loosing out on our full warranty.
-You would also be responsible for any damaged parts in the process, so there's not much point.
-So that's not a service we offer here for local clients.
-Only for Out-of-State clients that do not have the option to have us do the installation, since I'm not licesed to work outside Oregon, for an added cost of course.
-This is because they are not likely to find a Gutter Contactor willing to do what we do at any price.
-Swift turn-around service would not apply.
+Although, if you cannot get those measurements yourself perhaps you should not be tackling such a project as this.
+If I were to process the gutters for you it would take me too much time, so I would not be able to offer this swift service.
+You would only save a few hundred $ from having DMR install them, loosing out on our full warranty.
+You would also be responsible for any damaged parts in the process, so there's no point to not hiring me to do the installation for you at that point.
+So, prepping the gutters is not a service I offer to local Clients whom are willing to install these gutters.

 Here is a testimony from a client who traveled to us from San Jose to get a set of our copper gutter lengths and several other custom parts to suit his needs.